phueb/LudwigViz/README.md

 # LudwigViz

-A browser interface for [LudwigCluster](https://github.com/phueb/LudwigCluster).
+A browser interface for [Ludwig](https://github.com/phueb/Ludwig), a job submission system used at the UIUC Learning & Language lab.

 ## Features